3dgeo-heidelberg/etrainee/course/module4/02_aerial_acquisition_preprocessing/solution/02_aerial_acquisition_preprocessing_exercise_geometric_solution.md

 <div align="center"><i>Geometrically corrected hyperspectral image strips - spline transfromation</i></div>
 <br>

-The residuals on the GCPs were....
+The residuals on the GCPs after the transformation were found in the generated PDF report, their mean was computed (see table below).

 <div align="center"><i>GCP residuals</i></div>